zanaca/docker-dns/README.md

 #### \* Windows reminder

 At that stage you wil accessing hostnames only inside WSL environment.
 You will resolve http://nginx.docker when you are **in WSL** using curl for example, **but not** from your browser.
-A solution is being designed for and it is working on tests right now.
+A solution is being designed and it is working on tests.

 ## Install